-Triodos Bank is one of the world’s most sustainable banks.
-Triodos Bank’s mission means that it both finances enterprises that make a positive environmental difference through its business, and takes great care of its own environmental performance as a company.
-It is the reason Triodos Bank was one of the first in the world to produce an environmental report.
-And it is why it continues to try to play a leading role, exemplifying how businesses in general, and a values-based bank in particular, can operate in an environmentally responsible way.
+In keeping with its mission of being a sustainable bank, Triodos Bank both finances enterprises that make a positive environmental difference through their business and takes great care of its own environmental performance as a company.
+This is why Triodos Bank was one of the first banks to produce an environmental report.
+And it is why it continues to try to play a leading role, exemplifying how values-based banks and businesses in general can operate in an environmentally responsible way.

 Details of the methodology Triodos Bank uses to calculate its CO2 emissions are available on request.